 REGISTRATION PROCESS FOR REAL ESTATE AGENTS

 1. Fill an application form along free and document to get registered with RERA.

 2. You will receive a registration number from the regulator.
-This need to be mentioned in every property
+This needs to be mentioned in every property sale.

-3. On a quarterly basis, you are required to maintain the book of account, records, and documents related to the transactions.
+3. On a quarterly basis, you are required to maintain the book of accounts, records, and documents related to the transactions.

 4. Share all the information and document about the project with the buyer.

 5. Agent may be suspended for misrepresentation or fraud during the registration process.